 On the flip side, when there aren’t many busses available, more thyroid hormone will be hanging around “free” (single and ready to mingle!), so T3 uptake will be high.
 While in some individuals this may create symptoms of hyperthyroidism, it’s more likely that over time you will develop what’s known as thyroid receptor-site resistance.
 Basically your thyroid receptors get used to so much thyroid hormone hanging around and they become less sensitive to it.
 This can lead to symptoms of thyroid hypofunction.

 Testosterone and estrogen can both impact thyroid-binding protein levels and, therefore, T3 uptake.
-This means that sex hormone imbalances, which are quite common, can directly affect your thyroid hormone levels!
+This means that sex hormone imbalances and mismanaged hormone replacement therapy (HRT) can directly affect your thyroid hormone levels!
 With that said, it’s important for you to know that significant sex hormone imbalances can exist without seeing shifts in T3 uptake levels, so if you have a normal T3 uptake, that does NOT rule out the presence of sex hormone imbalances.

 It’s estimated that up to 90% of hypothyroidism is autoimmune in nature, and these thyroid antibodies can be elevated YEARS before clinical disease is present, which is why I suggest every woman get these antibodies tested annually!